-After you have been hurt in an accident, your first step should always be to seek medical care near Atlanta.
+After you have been hurt in an accident in Marietta GA or the Greater Atlanta area, your first step should always be to seek medical care.
 While some car accident injuries are immediately apparent, other serious injuries can take hours or even days to show any symptoms.
 Even if you feel fine in the immediate aftermath, you may have a devastating accident injury.
 Read on to learn why you should always seek medical attention after an accident because you may have tissue injuries, serious concussions, and legal consequences if you do not.

 Individuals must seek medical care in the aftermath of any car accident in large part because they may be suffering from latent soft tissue injuries.
 Whiplash is one of the most common soft tissue accident injuries.
 Car accidents generate a great deal of force, and two vehicles colliding together can cause passengers’ heads to snap quickly forwards and back again.
 Whiplash can cause swelling, reduced mobility, and weeks or even years of pain management.
 Because whiplash symptoms can take hours or days to appear, it is important to be properly diagnosed as soon as possible.